globus/globus-automate-client/docs/source/using_the_cli.rst

 the Globus Automate services' APIs.

-Each command also supports a ``--help`` option which provides concise information on the the command and documents its expected inputs.
+Each command also supports a ``--help`` option which provides concise information on the command and documents its expected inputs.

 In almost all cases, the output from each command will be in JSON format.
 The CLI will format the output to try to improve readability, however, you may